tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

 Introduction
 ------------

 Jobs are run as batch jobs, i.e. in an unattended manner.
-Typically a user logs in to the login nodes (e.g. arcus-b.arc.ox.ac.uk), prepares a job (which contains details of the work to carry out and the computer resources needed) and submits it to the job queue.
+Typically a user logs in to a login node (e.g. arc-login.arc.ox.ac.uk), prepares a job (which contains details of the work to carry out and the computer resources needed) and submits it to the job queue.
 The user can then log out (if she/he wishes) until their job has run, to collect the output data.

 Jobs are managed by SLURM , which is in charge of: